Skaar (singer): Life and career

-Skaar comes from the western Norwegian municipality of Stord.
+Skaar comes from Stord Municipality in western Norway.
 At the age of 18, she was involved as a singer in the song "Wherever You Go" by TRXD.
 In September 2018, Skaar released her debut single "Higher Ground", with which she achieved six million streams on Spotify in less than a year.
 The song was also used for the Norwegian film Battle.
 This was followed by her second single "Wicked Rhythm".
 In 2019, she sang during the Norwegian royal family's state visit to Chile.

 She was nominated in the "Newcomer" category at the P3 Gull music award in 2019.
 She was also nominated in the newcomer category at the Spellemannprisen 2020.
 She also received a nomination in the pop category for her 2020 debut EP "The Other Side of Waiting".
 Skaar contributed music to the series Home For Christmas.
 In 2021, she was nominated for "The Bendiksen" prize and released the album "Waiting".
 In March 2023, "Mad Woman, Pt.
 1", the first part of the album Mad Woman, followed.
 In 2023, she was the opening act for singer Tori Amos' "Ocean To Ocean Tour".
 At the Spellemannprisen 2023, she won in the "Songwriter" category.